-As many of you know, I co-engineer a local station in my infinite spare time – the primary engineer took a vacation just last week and I am pleased to announce the effect on the on-air product was exactly zero… the tunes kept playing and the announcers announcing, just the way it should be.
+As many of you know, I co-engineer a local station in my infinite spare time.
+When the primary engineer takes a vacation I am pleased to announce the effect on the on-air product is exactly zero… the tunes keep playing and the announcers announcing, just the way it should be.

 Whether you are a corporate engineer with several station clusters, a station engineer with a few stations under your care, a contract engineer handling multiple clients, some on retainer and some who call only when stuff breaks, or an assistant working under a chief engineer, there are steps you can take to ensure that your time away creates as little stress as possible for the folks left holding the reins in your absence – and that the pile you face when you get back is no larger than it was when you left!